net-lisias-kspu/ContractConfigurator/5-Expressions/2-KSP Types/Kerbal-Type.md

-The Kerbal class (ProtoCrewMember in actualituality) represents a Kerbal in the game.
+The Kerbal class (ProtoCrewMember in actuality) represents a Kerbal in the game.
 This includes ship crew, Kerbals at the astronaut complex and applicants.

 **Methods**